Luiscri/podium-chart/README.md

 <div style="text-align:center"><img src="./img/podium-preview.png" alt="Podium preview"/></div>

 `<podium-chart>` is a web component designed to display text information over a podium making clear the existence of a classification or ranking.
-If any of the throphies is clicked a modal window will appear showing additional information.
+If any of the trophies is clicked a modal window will appear showing additional information.

 ### Usage